em-bst/graph-neural-networks/REPORT.md

 The same concept exists in classic convolutionnal networks for images.
 It consists in an additionnal layer in the network after the GNN layers that we presented earlier, where sets of nodes and edges will be summarized in a subset of nodes and edges.
 There are many types of pooling layers, but here are some regular pooling layers often used :

-- Global Average Pooling, where the average value of the set of nodes is taken to create a single value for this set.
+- Global Average Pooling, where the average value of a set of nodes is taken to create a single value for this set.

-- Global Max Pooling, where the maximal value of the set is taken instead of the average.
+- Global Max Pooling, where the maximal value of a set is taken instead of the average.

+- Global Add Pooling, where the sum of a set of nodes is taken.

 For out Graph Neural Network, we will use a Global Average Pooling layer.